Division of Family Property and Alimony in Arizona

 On the first day of the trial, the parties agreed how they would divide their property, but could not agree on the values of the items.
 Both testified about the value of each item as well as their marriage, employment, and earning capacity.

 After hearing the evidence presented at the trial, the court concluded the parties were bound by the property lists they presented and accepted Mr. Woodside’s opinion of the values, distributing the property as requested by the parties.
-Specifically, the trial court found Mrs. Woodside was receiving $149,000.00 in property and husband was receiving $74,000.00 in personal property.
+Specifically, the trial court found Mrs. Woodside was receiving $149,000.00 in property and her husband was receiving $74,000.00 in personal property.
 The court also awarded wife $800.00 per month in permanent alimony.

 Division of Family Property and Alimony in Arizona | The Ruling